Rahlfs 1219: Text

-History of Manuscript
+History

-Prior to its purchase by industrialist Charles Lang Freer in 1906 from an Arab dealer named Ali in Gizah, Cairo, very little is known about the manuscript, where it came from or for whom it was written.
+Prior to its purchase by industrialist Charles Lang Freer in 1906 from an Arab dealer named Ali from Gizah, Cairo, very little is known about the manuscript, where it came from or for whom it was written.
 One possible place of origin is the Church of Timothy in the Monastery of the Vinedresser, a Coptic Monastery probably destroyed during the Muslim persecutions of the 14th Century CE.

 When the manuscript was granted to Sanders, he had to go through a long and precarious process of separating the leaves of the codex, which due to decay had turned the parchment into a hard, glue-like substance, becoming a solid mass.
-Sanders describes in detail in The Old Testament Manuscripts in the Freer Collection, Part II: The Washington Manuscript of the Psalms, pp 107–109 how he separated the leaves of the codex, which effectively employed the use of a woollen cloth, and a thin-bladed dinner knife.
+Sanders describes in detail in The Old Testament Manuscripts in the Freer Collection, Part II: The Washington Manuscript of the Psalms how he separated the leaves of the codex, which effectively employed the use of a slightly damp, woollen cloth, and a thin-bladed dinner knife.

 Due to the fragmentary and fragile nature of the manuscript, Sanders was unable to separate more than two leaves in a day, having to create as accurate a collation as possible before further deterioration occurred on the leaves, and as such his reprint of the text shows letters that are now no longer extant.

+Initial photographic negatives of the pages were made in 1914 by George R. Swain, which were used by Sanders for checking his collation.
+Further photographs of the pages were made in 1919, where one copy was sent to the British Museum in London, England, and one was placed in the Freer Gallery in Washington D.C., in the USA.
+Unlike some of the other Biblical manuscripts in the Freer collection, no facsimile was ever made.
+The reasons for this were provided to Charles Freer by classist Francis Kelsey, who states: